 Every class loves movies.
-Here is an interactive movie trailer speaking activity that involves watching popular movie previews and filling out a chart with information that the students can discuss in groups during the lesson.Adults
+Here is an interactive movie trailers ESL activity that involves watching popular movie previews and filling out a chart with information that the students can discuss in groups during the lesson.Adults

 Prepare a simple chart in a Word doc with different categories on it.
 The first column header should be the “Movie Name.”
-The other columns can be customized to anything that you would like, such as “Genre,” “Actors,” “5-Star Rating,” “Prediction,” “Movie Comparisons” or whatever else you would like the students to put on the chart.
+The other columns can be customized to anything that you would like.
+For instance, possible headings could be “Genre,” “Actors,” “5-Star Rating,” “Prediction,” “Movie Comparisons” or whatever else you would like the students to put on the chart.

-Browse YouTube or any popular movie site that shows movie trailers and prepare several of them that you would like to show in class.
-Any number from 5 to 10 trailers should be sufficient depending on how much time you have.
-Make sure that the chart you prepared has enough slots for the number of trailers that you will show the class.
+Find movie trailers online and prepare several of them that you would like to show in class.
+Any number from 5 to 10 trailers should be sufficient.
+It depends on how much time you have for the lesson.
+Make sure that the chart you prepared has enough slots for the number of trailers.

 After brainstorming all the different types of movie genres, hand out the chart template to the students with the different categories on it.

-Explain the chart and tell them that they will watch a number of different movie trailers.
+Then, explain the chart.
+Tell them that they will watch a number of different movie trailers.
 As they watch each trailer, they should fill out the chart with their answers.

-Play the first trailer as an example if you wish and fill out the answers yourself to demonstrate the activity.
+Play the first trailer as an example if you wish.
+Also, fill out the answers yourself to demonstrate the activity.
 Again, encourage discussion as much as possible for each section.

-Play the remaining movie trailers and do the same for each one until the chart is completed.
-By the end of the task, all of the students should have a chart full of material to reflect on and use for post-activity discussion.
+Do the same tasks for each one until the chart is completed.
+By the end, all of the students should have a chart full of material to reflect on and use for post-activity discussion.